UNITED WE LIFT UP OUR COMMUNITY.

-Over the past 15 years, nearly 600 people have graduated from ECL!
+Over the past 16 years, 600 people have graduated from ECL!

-The 2020 ECL Program is offered free of charge thanks to our sponsor, Barham Benefit Group, and the support of the United Way Board of Directors.
+The 2020 ECL Program was offered free of charge thanks to our sponsors: Barham Benefit Group and U of I Community Credit Union.

 ECL’s structured like a class – but with no grades or tests!

-In the spring, you’ll join up to 55 fellow young professionals (age 21-40ish) for our four educational seminars:
+In the spring, you’ll join 50 other young professionals (age 21-40ish) for our four educational seminars:

 - Board Membership Basics